samanta-sc/Ecommerce-Product-Assistants/README.md

 - Ability to handle various user inquiries such as product availability, pricing, shipping information, etc.
 - CI/CD added using github action via aws ec2 instances, containerized via docker, FastAPI

+## Dataset Curation
+- Flipcart Product Data is translated into Bengali Language using Gemini API
+- Translated data is merged with original

 ## Installation

 To set up the Ecommerce Chatbot locally, follow these steps: